zestia/position-utils/README.md

 ##### elementPosition(element, boundary)

-Returns where the element is to be positioned, taking the boundary into account. e.g. If the element is above-and-to-the-right of the boundary then it would be considered to be in the North East `NE`.
+Returns where the element is positioned, taking the boundary into account. e.g. If the element is above-and-to-the-right of the boundary then it would be considered to be in the North East `NE`.

 ##### positionCoords(string, element, reference, container)